euhiemf/Hot-Corn-Dog/README.md

 This test demonstrates this, so you can only see an action when hovering the blue ball in overview mode, otherwise it's "dead".

+`St.Bin` only works in overview mode, but the Gtk (`imports.gi.Gtk`), modules seems to be reactive in "Desktop mode".

 SETTINGS
 ------------

 Added a pref.js, where settings will be added.
-Hopefully, you will be able to select applictaions/commands, from GUI to be launched when hovering corners
+Hopefully, you will be able to select applictaions/commands, from GUI to be launched when hovering corners.

 MORE...
 ------------